KW23G/EnglishTester/README.md

 How we do it:

-1: we get a json file with most/all of the english words.
+1: we get a  file with most/all of the english words.

-2: we write a Python script that translates the words and changes the json file
+2: we write a Python script that translates the words and creates a json file with the words

-3: we create the real program that checks you in C and Python
+3: we create the real program that checks you (in C)